Cookies and analytics:

 Information collected about you is stored on a secure government IT system.

-➢ including your information being stored in a Grenfell Tower Memorial Commission representative’s personal email account (e.g. Gmail.com, Outlook.com etc), if you have chosen to add their name when submitting the website’s contact form.
+➢ your information may also be stored in a Grenfell Tower Memorial Commission representative’s personal email account (e.g. @gmail.com, @outlook.com etc), if you have chosen to add their name when submitting the website’s contact form

 Your information will not be used in any automated decision making.